ValeP314/pp2-daisy/README.md

   - From the Branch section drop-down menu, select the Main Branch.
   - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-  The live link can be found here - [DaisyGame](https://valep314.github.io...)
+  The live link can be found here - [The Daisy Game](https://valep314.github.io/pp2-daisy/)

 ## Credits